-RightBrains and Computable invite you to nominate your favourite digital leader who has incorporated diversity as a mind set for success and innovation within the organisation.
+RightBrains and Computable invited you to nominate your favourite digital leader who has incorporated diversity as a mind set for success and innovation within the organisation.

-The jury consists of: Sander Hulsman, chief editor Computable; Geke Rosier, Founder RightBrains; Kay Formanek, CEO Diversity & Performance; Melvin Tsoe Nij, Founder Young Global People; President Women in Cyber Security Foundation.
+The jury consists of: Sander Hulsman, chief editor Computable; Geke Rosier, founder RightBrains; Petri Hofste, non-executive multi-board member; Kay Formanek, CEO Diversity & Performance; and Melvin Tsoe Nij, founder Young Global People.